kbop543-zz/CourseCourierManagaer/README.md

 ### Hari Sharma(sharmah5) -1000637643

-* Developed java objects to outline structure of entities and their relationships in application.
+* Developed java objects to outline structure of entities and their relationships in application, when backend was developed in Java.
 * Helped sort markables by due date, regardless of course.
 Displayed courses user currently takes, and upcoming deadlines.
 * Colour coded deliverables based on course in "My Courses" page
 * Organized and presented user profile data in "My Profile" page.
 Created form for user to change profile data.